THE SOMATIC MEMOIR LAB:

-Nine Steps to Write and Publish a Memoir or Nonfiction Book to Center Your Purpose with Story Mentor,
+Nine Steps to Write and Publish a Memoir or Hybrid Nonfiction Book to Center Your Purpose with Story Mentor, Tanya Taylor Rubinstein

-You've heard the call for your entire life, an inner directive that has always pointed you toward a purpose and mission that is extremely specific.
+If you’re anything like most of my students, you’ve heard a call for your entire life, an inner directive that has always pointed you toward a purpose and mission greater than yourself.

 It can only be accomplished by you, and to do so, you'll need to completely surrender your ego, liberate your voice and share your story with the world.

-You've birthed yourself over and over in this dying culture, have been pummeled, and not only survived, but have found a way to rise again and again to authentically thrive.
+You've birthed yourself over and over in this dying culture, and not only survived, but have found a way to rise again and again to authentically thrive.

 Everything that made you an outsider in the toxic culture has prepared you as a leader for the new world.

 Are you ready?

 None of us are.

 Many of the current dominant narratives have created the emergency we're in globally in every aspect of the culture.

 Though you know you have incredible stories to share, you probably have no idea how to write a memoir.